||CERES - Clouds and the Earth's Radiant

 ||SSE - Surface Meteorology and Solar Energy

-The SSE Project, managed by NASA Langley, works
+The Surface Meteorology and Solar Energy (SSE) Project, managed by NASA Langley, works

 with other government and private organizations to develop the commercial

 potential of NASA satellite measurements.
-The goal of the SSE Project is to put
+The SSE Project goal is to put

 state-of-the-art, satellite-derived solar and